 Effective May 1, 2019, the Company entered into a new three year commercial auto liability insurance arrangement for losses incurred between \$5,000,000 and \$10,000,000 (the "Initial Excess Policy") with a third party insurance company.
-For commercial trucking claims incurred on or after May 1, 2019 through April 30, 2022, the Initial Excess Policy initially provided for a limit for a single loss of \$5,000,000, with an aggregate limit of \$10,000,000 for each policy year, an aggregate limit of \$15,000,000 for the thirty-six month term ended April 30, 2022, and options to increase such aggregate limits for pre-established amounts of additional premium.
-In the event paid aggregate losses under the Initial Excess Policy during any policy year (May 1 to April 30) exceeded \$10,000,000, the Company would retain liability of up to \$10,000,000 per occurrence, inclusive of its \$5,000,000 self-insured retention, for the remainder of such policy year.
-Moreover, in the event paid aggregate losses under the Initial Excess Policy during the three year period ending April 30, 2022 exceeded a pre-determined threshold amount, the Initial Excess Policy would require the Company to pay additional premium up to a maximum amount of \$3,500,000.
+For commercial trucking claims incurred on or after May 1, 2019 through April 30, 2022, the Initial Excess Policy provides for a limit for a single loss of \$5,000,000, with an aggregate limit of \$15,000,000 for each policy year, an aggregate limit of \$20,000,000 for the thirty-six month term ended April 30, 2022, and options to increase such aggregate limits for pre-established amounts of additional premium.
+If aggregate losses under the Initial Excess Policy exceed either the annual aggregate limit or the aggregate limit for the three year period ending April 30, 2022, and the Company did not elect to increase such aggregate limits for a pre-established amount of additional premium, Landstar would retain liability of up to \$10,000,000 per occurrence, inclusive of its \$5,000,000 self-insured retention for commercial trucking claims during the remainder of the applicable policy year(s).
+Moreover, in the event paid aggregate losses under the Initial Excess Policy during the three year period ending April 30, 2022 exceed a pre-determined threshold amount, the Initial Excess Policy would require the Company to pay additional premium up to a maximum amount of \$3,500,000.
+As a result of the Company's aggregate loss experience since it entered into the Initial Excess Policy, the Company believes it is probable it will be required to pay additional premium under the Initial Excess Policy, which amount of additional premium was provided for in insurance and claims costs for the Company's 2020 fiscal first quarter.